fenago/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 <!-- -->

-Before we look at these models, let’s first look at the preparation of data for multi-step forecasting.
+Before we look at these models, let's first look at the preparation of data for multi-step forecasting.

 #### Data Preparation